apache/drill/_docs/connect-a-data-source/040-file-system-storage-plugin.md

 ## Connecting Drill to a File System

 In a Drill cluster, you typically do not query the local file system, but instead place files on the distributed file system.
+Currently, you need to use a distributed file system when connecting multiple Drillbits to get complete, consistent query results.

 You configure the connection property of the storage plugin workspace to connect Drill to a distributed file system.
 For example, the following connection property connects Drill to an HDFS cluster from a client:

 `"connection": "hdfs://<IP Address>:<Port>/"`